aodhanlutetiae/dj_reading/docs/source/index.rst

 Peterson, Michael. *Online maps with APIs and webservices*.
 Springer, 2012

-Robinson, Arthur H. The look of maps.
-An examination of cartographic design.
-Esri, 2010
+Robinson, Arthur H. *The look of maps.
+An examination of cartographic design*.
+Esri press classics, 1952; 2010

 Slocum, Terry. *Thematic cartography and geovisualisation*.
 3rd ed.
 Prentice Hall, 2010